Steve Harwell: Stage presence

-Harwell’s stage energy could swing from playful to chaotic — which helped make Smash Mouth shows memorable.
+Harwell's stage energy could swing from playful to chaotic — which helped make Smash Mouth shows memorable.
 He often bantered with the audience, cracked jokes between songs, and encouraged fans to sing along.
-Rolling Stone described him as boisterous, crowd-working frontman whose delivery made radio staples like ‘All Star’ feel even bigger live.”
-Variety added he “embraced the role of rock showman” and delivered performances that were “raucous, unpredictable, and fun-spirited.”
+Rolling Stone described him as "a boisterous, crowd-working frontman whose delivery made radio staples like 'All Star' feel even bigger live."
+Variety added he "embraced the role of rock showman" and delivered performances that were "raucous, unpredictable, and fun-spirited."

-In a 2014 interview Harwell stated “We’re not the kind of band that just stands there and plays.
-I want people up, moving, singing, drinking — having a good time.”
+In a 2014 interview Harwell stated: "We're not the kind of band that just stands there and plays.
+I want people up, moving, singing, drinking — having a good time."

 Achievements

-In 2000 Harwell was nominated for a Grammy for Best Pop Performance by a Duo or Group with Vocals for the song All Star.
+In 2000 Harwell was nominated for a Grammy for Best Pop Performance by a Duo or Group with Vocals for the song "All Star".

-In 1998 the band’s song Walkin’ on the Sun won best single at the California Music Awards.
+In 1998 the band's song "Walkin' on the Sun" won best single at the California Music Awards.
 Two years later in 2000 Harwell won the award for most outstanding male vocalist and the bands album Astro Lounge also won Outstanding Rock/Pop album.
 At the 2000 Kids' Choice Awards the group won the award for best band.

-During his tenure with Smash Mouth, the band’s debut album Fush Yu Mang has been certified platinum twice and their sophomore album Astro Lounge has been certified platinum thrice.
-The bands 2001 self titled album has since been certified gold.
+During his tenure with Smash Mouth, the band's debut album Fush Yu Mang has been certified platinum twice and their sophomore album Astro Lounge has been certified platinum three times.
+The band's 2001 self titled album has since been certified gold.